 The Brillion News

-To see more photos from the game … pick up a copy of the April 12, 2012 edition of The Brillion News.
+To read the full story … pick up a copy of the April 26, 2012 edition of The Brillion News.

 Share your thoughts